epurpur/NationalParkService/README.md

   All acceptance criteria listed at end of this page was full meet.

   ## Description
-AS A person interested in national parks and historic sites, I want to access a polished mobile-first UI to easily search for historic sites and/or national parks either by location, or by name.
+As a person interested in national parks and historic sites, I want to access a polished mobile-first UI to easily search for historic sites and/or national parks either by location, or by name.
 So I can view information such as fees, activities, description, and designation - and view my last 5 saved searches.

   ## Installation
   N/A